 The Education Access Team has responsibility, under Section 19 of The Education Act 1996 (as amended by the Children and Families Act 2010) for commissioning suitable education for pupils who are unable to attend school.

-The broad functions of The Education Access Team are:
+The wider functions of the Education Access Team include:

 - The provision of training and advice to schools on exclusion matters; including specific Governor training.